DevInnovationLab/i-msa-misc/README.md

 # i-msa-misc
-A repository for miscellaneous analysis undertaken under MSA.
+A catch-all repository for analysis undertaken at MSA.

-Use this repository when you are conducting standalone analysis at MSA that isn't its own independent project.
+Use this repository when you are conducting one-off analysis.
+Please use a standalone repository for work that belongs to a dedicated workstream.

 ## Organization